Arize-ai/phoenix/docs/how-to/define-your-schema.md

 ## Embedding Features

 Embedding features consist of vector data in addition to any unstructured data in the form of text or images that the vectors represent.
-Unlike normal features, a single embedding feature may span multiple columns of your DataFrame.
-Use `px.EmbeddingColumnNames` to associate multiple DataFrame columns with the same embedding feature.
+Unlike normal features, a single embedding feature may span multiple columns of your dataframe.
+Use `px.EmbeddingColumnNames` to associate multiple dataframe columns with the same embedding feature.

 {% hint style="info" %}
 * For a conceptual overview of embeddings, see [Embeddings](../concepts/embeddings.md).